tonybnya/dotfiles/obsidian-vault/6 - Main Notes/learn linux.md

 | `history` | Print out the history of commands the user have types in the shell | `history`    |
 #### 1 - Terminal

-Historically, a `terminal` meant a physical device, essentially a keyboard and a screen, where you can type a command and get an output.
+Historically, a `terminal` meant a physical device, essentially a keyboard and a screen, where you can type a command on the keyboard and get an output on the screen.

 These days, it's a `terminal emulator`, i.e. a program that can emulate a physical terminal.
 It's a program that lets the user type commands into a window on a computer.